17 gifts the Aries in your life will love - CNN Underscored

 Brightland Arise Olive Oil ($40; brightland.co)

-If your Aries likes to cook, get them this Brightland olive oil that happens to be named an anagram for “Aries,” and is one of the brand’s most popular blends.
+If your Aries likes to cook, get them this Brightland olive oil whose name happens to be an anagram for “Aries,” and is one of the brand’s most popular blends.

 Mejuri Aries Necklace Vermeil ($90; mejuri.com)